nathanieldchu/ubuild_CCF/join.md

       climbing hand cracks, fishing).<br><strong>Type II Fun</strong> sucks in the moment, or it’s at least hard.
 It is painful, you are hungry and tired, and you were not prepared.
 You might die.
 Shit, are we going to die?
-But somehow you make it out, and in the rosy glow of hindsight you declare, “Wow what a great experience!
+But somehow you make it out, and in the rosy glow of hindsight you declare, “Wow, what a great experience!
 I learned so much about myself and the world!
 We did it!”
       Overzealous alpine objectives, your first breakup, having children.
 In its highest form, type II fun is when you feel in your heart like everything is going to